jehutymsms/ROCKPAPERSCISSORS/README.md

-This just a Basic file for this Trial of Uploading to git
+This is a Rock Paper Scissors Project using HTML, CSS, and Javascript.